The three pillars of the DIRE

 With a patent portfolio including more than 4,500 active patent families, CNRS has established a voluntary initiative to rapidly protect its inventions so as to allow a better assessment of their subsequent economic impact.

 PRETI also finds applications for CNRS laboratories' research results by developing and signing around 100 operating licenses each year.
 It supports the creation of innovative start-ups.
-Half of the sixty companies created so far aim to exploit technologies developed in CNRS laboratories.
-Since 1999 - in just over a decade - almost 600 CNRS-associated start-ups have been established, 78% of which are still in business.
+Since 1999 - in just over a decade - more 1000 CNRS-associated start-ups have been established, 80% of which are still in business.